 IMAGE_DOS_HEADERshould point to an

-Subsystemfield should be Windows GUI or Windows CUI (e.g. a graphical or command line Windows program).
+Subsystemfield should be the value for the Windows GUI or Windows CUI subsystem (e.g. a graphical or command line Windows program).

 - There shouldn’t be an

-IMAGE_SECTION_HEADERpresent with the same name as the virus code section (or it’s already infected).
+IMAGE_SECTION_HEADERpresent with the same name as the virus code section present (or it’s already infected).

 - There should be enough space for an additional